 Install applications faster through the apt-fast wrapper

-If you, like me, frequently use the apt-get command in order to download applications through the command line, here is a quicker alternative.
-Apt-fast is a shell script wrapper that downloads an application package simultaneously from multiple locations, making it faster than the apt-get command.
+If, like me, you often use the apt-get command to download applications from the command line, here’s a faster alternative.
+Apt-fast is a shell script wrapper that downloads an application package from multiple locations at once, making it faster than the apt-get command.

-Hers is how you can install it through the Terminal.
-Use the following command in order to add the ppa repository:
+Here you can learn how to install it from the terminal.
+Use the following command to add the ppa repository:

 $ sudo add-apt-repository ppa:apt-fast/stable